acgd-webdev-5/choosing-a-domain/README.md

 - Make sure the domain is available for purchase—[**use Hover for your domain research**](https://www.hover.com/) (good prices, Canadian, no shady business practices).
 - Be aware of the price of the TLD you’re leasing—there’s a yearly cost.

+**You can delay doing this assignment until you get further along in determining your brand—which you’ll be doing in another class.**

 ---

 ## Hand in